 Use energy-efficient windows

-There is a surging popularity of using low-emissivity glass windows in the country.
+There is the surging popularity of using low-emissivity glass windows in the country.
 Low-e windows stop and block the heat from entering the house through the glass.